About the degree programme

 • practical classes

-• field trips and field courses
+• day field trips and residential field courses

 You will also design and carry out your project dissertation in Year 4.